 General Partner at Viola Ventures

-Daniel Cohen joined Viola Ventures in 2013 as a General Partner.
-His investment interests include Consumer Internet, e-Commerce and Digital Media.
+Daniel Cohen is a General Partner at Viola Ventures.
+He has been at the fund since 2013 and his investment interests include Consumer Internet, e-Commerce and Digital Media.

 Daniel joined Viola Ventures after 11 years at Gemini Israel Ventures.
 At Gemini he invested in various companies including Adap.tv (acquired by AOL for $450M), Outbrain, Watchdox (acquired by Blackberry for ~$100M), Minute Media and Eyeview.